beaconpancakes/site/src/projects/0794-VintagePilot.md

   - photoshop
 ---

-I have recently visited an art exhibition of a great spanish painter called [Ramón Casas](https://es.wikipedia.org/wiki/Ram%C3%B3n_Casas) and seeing the way he painted women, I wanted to make something similar.
+I have recently visited an art exhibition of a great Spanish painter called [Ramón Casas](https://es.wikipedia.org/wiki/Ram%C3%B3n_Casas) and looking at the way he painted women, I wanted to make something similar but with my style.
 A strong and funny woman who can achieve anything!

-So I decided to make a female vintage pilot, based in old photographs of WW2 pilots, and I tried to investigated an interesting combination of textures (hair, leather, smoke).
-It was made really quick, with the magic of the transparent brushed of **Photoshop** and I am particularly pleased with the blonde hair.
+So I decided to make a female vintage pilot, based in old photographs of WW2 pilots.
+I also tried to come up with an interesting combination of textures (hair, leather, smoke).
+I finished it really quick, with the magic of the transparent brushes of **Photoshop** and I am particularly pleased with the blonde hair.

 Hope you enjoy the process!